-Data from the United States Census Bureau's American Community Survey (2019 Five-Year Estimates) provides a snapshot of the need that exists within the Drake University Head Start service area.
+Data from the United States Census Bureau's American Community Survey (2021 Five-Year Estimates) provides a snapshot of the need that exists within the Drake University Head Start service area.

 The term "poverty," as it is used here, refers to families who fall below the Federal Poverty Level (FPL) established by the US government.

-In the Drake University HS/EHS service area, the percent below poverty levels range from 4% to 10% by county with higher levels in both Ames (16%) and Des Moines (17%).
-This may create the illusion that poverty is not a significant issue within this service area; however, 4-10% of the families in each of the counties served by Drake University Head Start equates to more than 16,250 families with children under five years living below the FPL across the service area.
+In the Drake University HS/EHS service area, the percentage of families living below poverty levels ranges from 3% to 10% by county, with higher levels in both Ames (18%) and Des Moines (15%).
+This may create the illusion that poverty is not a significant issue within this service area; however, 3-10% of the families in each of the counties served by Drake University Head Start equates to more than 15,350 families with children under five years living below the FPL across the service area.

-2020 FEDERAL POVERTY GUIDELINES
+2021 FEDERAL POVERTY GUIDELINES

 FAMILY SIZE ANNUAL INCOME

-2 \$17,240
+2 \$17,420

-3 \$21,720
+3 \$21,960

-4 \$26,200
+4 \$26,500

-THERE ARE MORE THAN 16,000 FAMILIES WITH CHILDREN UNDER 5 YEARS IN THE DRAKE UNIVERSITY HEAD START SERVICE AREA LIVING BELOW THE FEDERAL POVERTY LEVEL
+THERE ARE MORE THAN 15,350 FAMILIES WITH CHILDREN UNDER 5 YEARS IN THE DRAKE UNIVERSITY HEAD START SERVICE AREA LIVING BELOW THE FEDERAL POVERTY LEVEL